Q2Computing/Agility/README.md

 ## The Path Forward

-Achieving this vision requires a concerted effort from technologists to immediately develop this secure open source standard for smart contracts rewarding distributed computational collaboration, robust privacy protections, and frameworks that ensure the privacy and equitable distribution of AI's benefits.
+Achieving this vision requires a concerted effort from technologists to immediately develop this secure open source standard for smart contracts rewarding distributed computational collaboration, robust privacy protections, and frameworks that ensure the equitable distribution of AI's benefits.
 Most importantly, it demands a shift in perspective—from viewing AI as a competitive advantage to seeing it as a communal resource that, when managed wisely, has the power to uplift humanity as a whole.

-Conclusion
+## Conclusion

 As we stand at the crossroads of a digital revolution, the future of large language models offers a glimpse into a world where technology serves the many, not the few.
 By embracing a distributed smart contract system, we can ensure that LLMs become a force for good, fostering an environment where thoughtful human interaction is not only encouraged but rewarded.
 This is not just a vision for the future of AI; it's a blueprint for a more inclusive, collaborative, and humane digital age.